kristovatlas/kiaraRobles.github.io/_posts/2015-10-26-codetoapp.md

 Seach Github.

 At first glance it seems like this attempt to search for paper wallets on Github is sparse.
-But if we're willing to sift thru the "<> code" section (on the left), we might find some catalysts to our app building ambitions.
+But if we're willing to sift thru the *<> code* section (on the left), we might find some catalysts to our app building ambitions.
 I find that searching based on language and sorting based on *Recently Indexed* is the most fruitful.

 ![](http://i.imgur.com/wGRNxXM.png?1)